 Our content is funded in part by commercial partnerships, at no extra cost to you and without impact to our editorial impartiality.
 Click to Learn More

-LastPass is one of most well-known password managers on the market.
+On testing, we found LastPass to be one of the best enterprise password managers on the market.
 It’s easy to set up, flexible, and has a respectable free plan.
 Overall, it’s a great option for businesses looking for a password manager.

 LastPass offers several paid plans for businesses and individuals alike.
 LastPass Premium costs $2.40 per month, billed annually, Families costs $3.20 per month, billed annually, Teams costs $3.20 per user, per month, billed annually, and Business costs $6 per user, per month, billed annually.